All Episodes

 I do own guns, but they're not in California.

-I live in a I live in a pretty secure building, so I'm not too concerned about it.
+You know, I live in a pretty secure building, so I'm not too concerned about it.

 So I live in Burbank.

-I think the closest thing to any sort of like riots or protesting we had was a bunch of white people holding hands in downtown Burbank outside of a fucking Katsuya.
+Like when the shit hit the fan with the George Floyd thing and the protests and everything happened, I think the closest thing to any sort of like riots or protesting we had was a bunch of white people holding hands in downtown Burbank outside of a fucking Katsuya.

 Honestly, though, that really helped.

-What did all the white people holding hands?
+All the white people holding hands.

 Yeah, no, it did.

-It made I don't know if you know this, but there's a lot of healing.
+It made, I don't know if you know this, but.

-Yeah, a lot of black lives are now 14% better because of white people's acknowledgement, and uh yeah, it's so stupid.
+Yeah, a lot of black lives are now 14% better because of white people's acknowledgement.

 14% better.

-All this stuff is all this stuff is performative, and uh, you know, honestly, any any of my white comedian friends that participated in that stuff uh in the summer, I immediately unfollowed on social media and don't associate with anymore.
+And, you know, honestly, any of my white comedian friends that participated in that stuff in the summer, I immediately unfollowed on social media and don't associate with anymore.

-Do you think it was just virtue signaling, or do you think they actually felt that way?
+Do you think it was just virtue signaling or do you think they actually felt that way?

-I don't think any of them know.
+Yes, I don't think any of them, no.

 I've never seen any of them talk to a black person in their entire life outside of a restaurant and putting their order in.

-Like, yes, it's so it's so fucking performative.
+Like, it's so fucking performative.

-I spent a little time in Delaware, and then I moved to Minnesota, end of sophomore year, and uh the East Coast is a very outwardly racist place, and the Midwest is a very inwardly racist place, and the inwardly racist people are way fucking worse because they there actually is like a a subdued level of like like East Coast racism is just bitching and moaning.
+And the inwardly racist people are way fucking worse because there actually is like a subdued level of, like, East Coast racism is just bitching and moaning.

-But there's no these people aren't organizing to fuck with the Korean people.
+But there's no, these people aren't organizing to fuck with the Korean people.

 Do you understand?